rickjacobo/wireguard/README.md

 # wireguard
-A collection of script to setup a Wireguard server on Ubuntu and create Wireguard server and client configuration files.
+A collection of scripts to setup a Wireguard server on Ubuntu and create Wireguard server and client configuration files.

 ## Requirements
 * Ubuntu